germanere/Donationwebsite/Readme.md

 ## Deployment Instructions
 To deploy the project on your local machine, follow these steps:
+ - there are 2 way to deploy project
 1.Deploy by using spring boot application
 - Step 1: Install Java Development Kit (JDK) and MySQL on your computer.
 - Step 2: Use the SQL script provided in the "sql script" folder to set up the database.